-The external conflict between Atticus and society serves to highlight the injustice of racism and underscores the importance of standing up for what is right despite overwhelming odds.
+The external conflict between Atticus and society highlights the injustice of racism and underscores the importance of standing up for what is right despite overwhelming odds.

-In Stephen King’s The Shining, the major conflict is between the protagonist, Jack Torrance, and the supernatural forces present in the Overlook Hotel.
+In Stephen King’s The Shining, the central conflict is between the protagonist, Jack Torrance, and the supernatural forces present in the Overlook Hotel.

 The hotel seems to have a mind of its own, and it starts to drive Jack insane.
-He becomes more and more violent and eventually tries to kill his wife and son.
+He becomes increasingly violent and eventually tries to kill his wife and son.
 In the end, the family can escape, thanks mainly to Jack taking his own life in a final stand against the ghosts that have taken over the hotel.

 Look for scenes where the characters are struggling to achieve a goal.
 This can be an external struggle, such as overcoming an obstacle, or an internal struggle, such as dealing with a personal issue.
 Conflict can also arise when two characters have different goals or values.
 For example, if one character wants to leave a relationship but the other wants to stay, this can create tension and conflict.

 A good conflict in a story is relatable to the reader and elicits an emotional response.
-It should also be believable, and make sense within the context of the story.
-Another important aspect when you create conflict is that it should be active, rather than passive.
-Finally, a good conflict should have a clear resolution, preferably one that is satisfying for the reader.
+It should also be believable and make sense within the story’s context.
+Another essential aspect when you create conflict is that it should be active rather than passive.
+Finally, a good conflict should have a clear resolution, preferably satisfying for the reader.

-Conflict is an important part of any story.
+Conflict is an integral part of any story.
 It creates tension and suspense and makes the reader want to keep turning the pages.

 Interested in learning more about great storytelling?
 Check out these other articles: